thehouseplant/seancollins.io/content/posts/first-post.md

 After that, you'll be prompted to select a repository to connect to.
 This is probably starting to feel pretty familiar by now, but simply pick the repository you setup earlier in the process.
 Once you're content, hit **Next** one last time.
 Once it's finished, you'll be brought back to your dashboard, and it will look something like this:

 ![](/img/09_forestry_dashboard-1.png)

+From the dashboard, click on your newly imported site and you will be met with a new dashboard to manage your site's content.

+#### Putting it All Together

+You have now built a blog